elixir-europe/biovalidator/README.md

 The AJV library supports the implementation of custom json schema keywords to address validation scenarios that json schema is not capable of addressing.

 ### isChildTermOf
-This custom keyword to *evaluates if an ontology term is child of other*.
+This custom keyword *evaluates if an ontology term is child of other*.
 This keyword is applied to an array of strings (url) and **passes validation if at least one of the terms in the array is child of the term defined in the schema**.
 The keyword requires the **parent term** and the **ontology id**, both of which should exist in [OLS - Ontology Lookup Service](https://www.ebi.ac.uk/ols).
 This keyword works by doing an asynchronous call to OLS API that will respond with the required information to know if a given term is child of another.
 Being an async validation step, whenever used is a schema it should have the flag: `"$async": true`
 #### Usage